 Homeowners Jasper and Angelina Seet had already seen a number of interior designers when they made an appointment with Nicky from The Interior Lab.
 After the meeting, they couple decided to engage her to do up their new BTO flat.
 “We eventually decided to go with Nicky because she was really sincere when we spoke to her.
 We liked that she didn’t insist on her designs or her ways, but catered to what we liked and wanted.”

-The couple’s brief to their designer was simple: a home that was clean and uncomplicated, with a hint of the Scandinavian style.
+A home that was clean and uncomplicated, with a hint of the Scandinavian style.
 Nicky took their brief to heart and got to work immediately, creating a home that was just what Jasper and Angelina envisioned, but better.
 “As new homeowners, there were a lot of things that we didn’t know.
 So we were glad that Nicky, using her vast experience, gave us plenty of suggestions.”

 Like the design stage, the renovation process was a breeze.
 “Nicky was really on the ball,” shares Jasper of the renovation process.
 “She did a defects check on the day after we got out keys and the renovation work started the first week after.”
 During the renovation, the designer also provided regular updates every couple days, and visited the flat regularly to provide the pair with photo updates.